The Bromfords School

 • Pursuing an apprenticeship

-Furthermore, some students are expected to study a Modern Foreign Language (French or Spanish from September 2027) as part of their 'Personalised Curriculum'; they students will be expected to study History or Geography as well.
-The curriculum available during Years 10 and 11 has been crafted to maximise students' educational benefit and provide a broad and balanced curriculum, and numerous progression options into post-16 education or employment.
+In addition, some students are strongly encouraged to study a Modern Foreign Language (French or Spanish from September 2027) as part of their personalised curriculum.
+The curriculum for Years 10 and 11 has been carefully designed to maximise students’ learning, provide a wide range of opportunities, and support smooth progression into post‑16 education, training, or employment.

 Click here for the Year 9 Options Booklet